nicklockwood/FXParser/README.md

     + (instancetype)oneOf:(NSArray *)parsers;

 This method method takes an array of parsers and assembles them to form a single  parser.
 The resultant parser will succeed if *any* of supplied parsers match the input.
-If more than one of the parsers matches, the longest successful match will be used.
+If more than one of the parsers matches, the one yielding the longest successful match will be used.

     - (instancetype)optional;

 This method returns a new parser that will return success regardless of whether the original parser matches or not.
-This is useful for matching irrelevant content such as white space between tokens.
+This is useful for matching irrelevant content such as optional white space between tokens.

     - (instancetype)oneOrMore;